Tomas-Juri/STAG-AUIUI-P8VT/docs/2024/index.md

       ArtifactName: "application"
 ```

+> NOTE: Get latest version of react app to get the fix for api URL

 ### Create a release pipeline in Azure DevOps

 To host our applications, we will use Azure app service.